woojiahao/git-guide/02-first-repository/README.md

 3. Now that you have created a project on GitHub, you can then create a local copy of this project on your local machine.
 Open your terminal and navigate to a folder where you wish to store your project.
 For now, we will store all projects in a `Projects/` folder found on your user directory (`/home/<user>` for unix-based systems and `C:\Users\<user>\` for Windows).

-    **Note*** If you are unfamiliar with using the terminal, a quick guide on the basic commands used in this guide can be found in chapter 7 so if you need to, quickly jump over to familiarise yourself with them.
+    **Note*** If you are unfamiliar with using the terminal, a quick guide on the basic commands used in this guide can be found in [chapter 8](../08-bash-tutorial/README.md) so if you need to, quickly jump over to familiarise yourself with them.

     ```bash
     cd ~/Projects/